1. 界面科学測器の協和界面科学

 Coefficient of Friction μ= F / W

-So far no standard measurement methods exist, nor structured.
-Measurement tests have been carried out in various combinations of shapes, sizes of specimens and sliding conditions.
+So far, no standard measurement methods exist, nor are they structured.
+Measurement tests have been carried out in various combinations of specimen shapes and sizes and sliding conditions.
 The most typical measuring methods are summarized and shown in the following table.

 It should be noted that the methods of ball-on-plate, ball-on-disk for a point contact, and pin-on-disk for a plane contact are especially easy to operate.
-In consequence, the evaluations by these methods have been adopted for approximately half of scientific papers currently published.
+Consequently, these methods' evaluations have been adopted for approximately half of the scientific papers currently published.

 What is Friction?_3